kazMcLamore/Infinity-Integration/Guide.md

 - assign sales person ([ensure they're set up correctly](#how-to-associate-a-salesperson-to-an-infinity-id))
 - record should show in nextactions table with correct fm username

-# Setting Up a New Salesperson
-## How to create a new folder
+# How to create a new folder
 - create folder in infinity
 - go to board map layout
 - find board record
 - pull folders

-## How to associate a salesperson to an infinity id
+# Setting Up a New Salesperson
 - add anyone needed to the attribute in Infinity
 	- modify the salesperson label attribute
 	- add any salespeople we need